myrohsing/Employee-Management-System/README.md

 ## Sybrin Project Designed by Mufaro H Singende

-The Employee Management System is a web-based application designed to manage employee data efficiently.
-It allows administrators to add, update, view, and delete employee information.
-This project is built using Django, a high-level Python web framework, to ensure a robust and scalable solution.
+The Employee Management System is a comprehensive web-based application designed to streamline the management of employee data, leave requests, messaging, project assignments, department management, client information, and client projects.
+Built using Django, a high-level Python web framework, the system ensures a robust and scalable solution for organizational needs.

 ## Features